css-hooks/css-hooks/docs/migration/v4/index.md

 ## Core setup

-`buildHooksSystem` now returns an object containing `createHooks` and `mergeStyles`, rather than returning `createHooks` directly.
+`buildHooksSystem` has been renamed to `createHooksSystem`.
+It now returns an object containing `createHooks` and `mergeStyles`, rather than returning `createHooks` directly.
 Destructure the functions your integration needs from the result:

 ```typescript
 // v3